A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Details of numerical simulations

 \section{Details of numerical simulations}

 \paragraph{Parameter values}

 The majority of the parameters of the model has been estimated from the empirical literature, while a few others are specific of our formulation of the model and have been set to reasonable values in order to reproduce plausible dynamics.
 The parameters $p, D, K$ and $\beta$ assume the values listed in Table \ref{tab:parameters}, which are the same used in Ref. \cite{morselli23}; for the sake of brevity, we omit further comments on them and report only the references in the aforementioned table.
-On the other hand, the basic death rate of infected cells $q$ has been decreased to $8.34\times 10^{-3}\;$h$^{-1}$, which is one fifth of the value used in Ref. \cite{morselli23}.
-This is due to the fact that in the current model $q$ does not take into account the death of infected cells due to immune killing, which is considered separately.
+On the other hand, the basic death rate of infected cells $q$ has been decreased to $8.34\times 10^{-3}\;$h$^{-1}$, which is one-fifth of the value used in Ref. \cite{morselli23}.
+This is due to the fact that, in the current model, $q$ does not take into account the death of infected cells due to immune killing, which is considered separately.

-The diffusion coefficient of the chemoattractant $D_\phi$ has been taken equal to $3.33\cdot 10^{-2}\;$mm$^2$/h following Ref. \cite{matzavinos04}.
+The diffusion coefficient of the chemoattractant $D_\phi$ has been taken equal to $3.33\times 10^{-2}\;$mm$^2$/h following Ref. \cite{matzavinos04}.
 The saturation density of the chemoattractant $\phi^*$ and the secretion rates of chemoattractant by infected cells $\alpha_\phi$ have been adapted from the values reported in Ref. \cite{jenner22}, which fit the data of IFN $\gamma$ taken from Ref. \cite{gao14}.
-The value of $\phi^*$ has been obtained by rescaling to our two-dimensional setting the estimate of Ref. \cite{jenner22}, yielding a value of $2.92\;\mu$g/mm$^2$.
+The value of $\phi^*$ has been obtained by rescaling the estimate of Ref. \cite{jenner22} to our two-dimensional setting, yielding a value of $2.92\;\mu$g/mm$^2$.
 The secretion rate reported in Ref. \cite{jenner22} refers to a single CD4$^+$T and these cells are assumed to be stimulated by infected tumour cells; we have adapted their value to our setting by dividing it by the carrying capacity $K$, obtaining the value $\alpha_\phi=2.50\times 10^{-4}\;$mm$^2$/(h$\cdot$cells).
-Since we are assuming that immune cells are much less stimulated by uninfected tumour cells, we have set the secretion rate of chemoattractant by uninfected cells $\gamma_\phi$ to $5.00\times 10^{-6}\;$mm$^2$/(h$\cdot$cells), which still allows to obtain a considerable reduction of the tumour load when the immune system is stimulated by the infection.
-In the main text we also discuss how different values of $\alpha_\phi$ and $\gamma_\phi$ affect the outcome.
-The decay of chemoattractant $q_\phi$ has been taken equal to $8.3\cdot 10^{-2}\;$h$^{-1}$, as in Ref. \cite{cooper14}.
+Since we are assuming that immune cells are much less stimulated by uninfected tumour cells, we have set the secretion rate of chemoattractant by uninfected cells $\gamma_\phi$ to $5.00\times 10^{-6}\;$mm$^2$/(h$\cdot$cells), which still allows obtaining a considerable reduction of the tumour load when the infection stimulates the immune system.
+The decay of chemoattractant $q_\phi$ has been taken equal to $8.3\times 10^{-2}\;$h$^{-1}$, as in Ref. \cite{cooper14}.